-All newly appointed staff will receive induction and training in safeguarding and child protection.
-Staff will also complete the NELSCP Safeguarding children course, and Prevent Duty online awareness course, as well as all other safeguarding training as identified by Best Future School.
+All newly appointed staff will receive an induction and training in safeguarding and Child Protection.
+Staff will also complete the NELSCP Safeguarding children course, and Prevent Duty online awareness course, as well as all other safeguarding training as identified by Best Futures School.